mikkokallio/gomokuai/doc/weekly-report-2.md

 ## What progress did I make?

 The main task was improving the AI -- to make it faster and also more "intelligent" i.e. winning with a higher likelihood.
 That's going really well.
+I develop the AI in iterations, where "graduating" to the next iteration requires that the newer version must play white (i.e. not go first) and still beat the older version.
+That gets tougher and tougher to do since black has a significant advantage.

 I started with a totally random bot that didn't know any rules other than legal placement of stones.
 Then I created a simple AI ('Iteration 1') that understood the rules, and tested that it could beat the random bot consistently.